-7 of the Most Popular NFT Projects to Know About
+7 of the most popular NFT projects to know about

+From CryptoPunks to Bored Ape Yacht Club (not to be confused with the Mutant Ape Yacht club), these are the NFTs that have taken the world by storm.

-NFTs, short for non-fungible tokens, made headlines when American artist Beeple’s work, Everydays: The First 5000 Days, was sold for USD 69 million in March 2021.
+NFTs, short for non-fungible tokens, made headlines when American artist Beeple’s work, Everydays: The First 5000 Days, was sold for US$69 million in March 2021.
 With such exorbitant amounts being splurged on digital assets, the most popular NFT projects have lured more people to invest in the metaverse.

 Today, several NFT projects are launching each day.
 From world-renowned singers to movie stars and public figures, everyone is investing in digital assets and flaunting them on social media, which is leading to an exponential increase in NFT sales.